Overview

 - The practical skills will be developed on the job during the placement component in an Aged Care or Disability Care facility under supervision, over a specified period of time as indicated in your schedule

-- Assessment of practical skills will be assessed during the placement component
+- Assessment of practical skills will be assessed during the placement component by an Intercare accessor

 3. Support & post-placement review